engmohamedamer/docker-apache-php-mysql-mongo/README.md

 #  Apps Web server (docker-apache-php-mysql-mongo) built with Docker Compose

 This is a basic Web server environment for running multiple projects built using Docker Compose.
-It consists following:
+It consists the following:

 * PHP 7.3
 * Apache 2.4